amamic1803/F-Hasher/README.md

 # F-Hasher
-Get the hash value of the selected file.
+Calculate the hash value of a file.

+This is just a GUI calling into various Python libraries to do the actual hashing.

 ![screenshot](https://user-images.githubusercontent.com/40371578/192598621-376d9a4f-a04b-4ef7-a711-46408a1bd08d.png)